faizalyusuf/devops-mobile-demo/README.md

 Requirements
 ------------
- 1. A Jenkins master server up and running.
-See [here](https://github.com/viseo-asia/docker-enterprise-edition-2.0-demo/blob/master/install_continuous_integration_server.md) for set-up instructions.
+ 1. A Jenkins master server.

  2. A Jenkins agent(preferably running on MacOSX) with the following installed:
  * Java